Med16-11/Potterhead-moments/README.md

 React, Redux, Node, Express and MongoDB

 ## My Learnings
-It was my first backend project, helped me building skills of MERN stack.
+It was my first backend project and it helped me building skills of MERN stack.

 ## What next?
 I am currently working on it's Authentication part.